Pentax ES II

 - A tiny battery check button by the rewind assembly pops up the meter needle.

-- An available curtain can block the viewer so no light will go through the viewer while the eye is away from the viewer.
+- An available mirror lock can block the viewer so no light will go through the viewer while the eye is away from the viewer.
 This is activated by turning the speed dial towards a rectangle icon.

 - LR44 batteries, four of them, are hidden under the lens barrel.